 - Influenza- Before traveling to Africa, you should consider getting a flu shot if you will be traveling during the flu season.
 Catching the flu could put you out of commission for a week or more.
 It is one less thing to worry about.

-Minor Cuts, Scrapes, and Infection While Traveling in Africa
+Minor Injuries and Infection While Traveling in Africa

-In the tropics, a small cut can quickly get infected and turn into a major problem if left untreated.
-If you suffer from a small cut or scrape, be sure to:
+In the tropics, a small cut, scrape, or burn can quickly get infected and turn into a major problem if left untreated.
+If you suffer from a small injury:

 - Wash the wound out with clean water right away.
 Bottled water is best.